Cyb3rDud3/WeirdProject/README.md

 # WeirdProject

-Just a weird python project written by me. no real intentions.
+Just a weird python project written by me. no real intentions. and no args.